nsacyber/HTTP-Connectivity-Tester/Examples/Microsoft/WindowsDefenderAdvancedThreatProtection/README.md

 ### Windows Defender Security Center

 URLs for accessing the WDATP dashboard called the Windows Defender Security Center.
+These URLs must be unblocked and functional from endpoints used to perform analysis of endpoints onboarded to WDATP.

 | Test URL | URL to Unblock | Description |
 | -- | -- | -- |